-It was the author’s dream to study as many as he could find of the well over a thousand commentaries on the Song of Songs that have been produced in the three thousand years since the Song was written (many are available still in one form or another), and to study with a fine tooth comb every word meaning and that of the many images used, and then produce his “masterpiece”.
+It was the author’s dream, from an early age, to study as many as he could find of the well over a thousand commentaries on the Song of Songs that have been produced in the three thousand years since the Song was written (many are available still in one form or another), and to study with a fine tooth comb every word meaning and that of the many images used, and then produce his “masterpiece”.
 It was not to be and now he is of an age when time is short and the drive to do so no longer exists.
 Yet the desire to share some of the riches he discovered en route does!

 If one were to use one word to encapsulate what this book is meant to be about, then the word: “commentary” came to mind, although “reflections” also could fit the bill.
 Later, the penny dropped that what was needed was something to aid one’s daily devotions.
 Given all sorts, including non-believers, ponder different parts, doing something to cover the whole shebang may be a worthwhile activity.

-What is presented tries to comment and reflects on nearly all the verses contained in Solomon’s three books (which in fairness are not all that long) and, while it probably leaves some stones unturned, there is an attempt to recognise when this happens and, when it does, to encourage readers to do their own stone turning.
+What is presented tries to comment and reflect on nearly all the verses contained in Solomon’s three books (which in fairness are not all that long) and, while it probably leaves some stones unturned, there is an attempt to recognise when this happens and, when it does, to encourage readers to do their own stone turning.
 Then there is the question: do we make it a learned work, more concerned with forensic analysis, or one with a devotional leaning, more concerned with lifting human spirits up to heaven?
 Like a lot of what the author attempts, there is a bit of both involved but on reflection he concluded he can do better by focusing on the devotional, even if at the expense of good, old fashioned Bible exegesis.

 A key point about devotionals is they should draw us closer to God and inspire and encourage readers to love and serve Him.
 This author realised early on it was not about him (even though using “author” as opposed to “I” is somewhat unwieldy).
 By way of compromise, while the three main sections of this book use the first person singular in the not the devotional subsections, when it comes to daily devotions (which is, after all, the central focus of this book) the first-person singular is avoided.
 Often, at least in the author’s experience, people who write devotionals fall into the trap (trap because it can turn people off) of resorting to personal anecdotes, pious platitudes and woolly sentimentality.
 He has tried to avoid doing so, helped by Solomon, who gives it to us straight, often taking us out of our comfort zones.
-We need encouragement but also need basic truth.
-The “trick” (excuse the term) is to find balance, while drawing us closer to God.
+We need encouragement but we also need to uncover the truth.
+The “trick” (excuse the term) is to find the right balance, while drawing us closer to God.